remideas/Bases/README.md

 ## Extras
 Bases brings two friends into the party, even if you dont know their names you will like to use them!
 Bases has two additional modules added into its source code which you can access from any script if wanted.

+Those modules were originally only going to be available for the master module, but why not let users use them?
+So you are free to check them out.

 Theres no need for adding those separately, they come together!